letscooee/cooee-flutter-plugin/README.md

 ### Step 4: Provide BuildContext

 Because of a limitation in how Flutter for Android handles Activity, we could not achieve Glassmorphism effect in Flutter applications without some extra code.
-For this to work, you have to add an extra line in each of your first route widget.
+For this to work, you have to add an extra line in your first route widget.

-Call `setContext()` method to each of your route widget.
+Call `setContext()` method to your first route widget.
 Check [Example](https://pub.dev/packages/cooee_plugin/example) for reference.

 ```dart
 CooeePlugin().setContext(context);